fdufnews/Chatpad/README.md

  * ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE
  * POSSIBILITY OF SUCH DAMAGE.
  */

+07/2015 fdufnews:
+    added support for french keyboard layout
+    added a define to choose which keyboard type to use added tables for OrangeCircle, GreenSquare and People keys.
+People key generates ctrl codes added synchronize method to resynchronize data stream between Chatpad and Arduino in order to have header code at beginning of buffer. added SILENTLY_RECOVER define in order to not interfere with application when there is loss of sync